 Below is a general protocol to be used for dogs who are lunging/barking/pulling towards certain triggers (dogs, people, cars etc.) when on a leashed walk.
 While I offer up this protocol, keep in mind the end goal would be for you to not have to cue (tell) your dog to do anything in the presence of her trigger and instead, just have her normal/natural response to the trigger be to ignore it/look at you/look away etc.

 To start, in order to apply the best techniques for your particular dog, you will want to figure out the root cause/s of your dog’s reactivity.
-In many cases, dogs are reactive for one of two reasons or a combination of both:
+In the majority of cases, dogs are reactive for the following reasons (or a combination):

 - Conflicted dogs – these dogs can exhibit behaviors of both of the above.

 - Critter chasers – these dogs like to chase small, furry things that run.
 They may also feel the same about moving vehicles like cars, bikes, skateboards….
 This type of reactivity is different from the above in that the dog is neither reactive to increase or decrease distance from the trigger but instead, because it is fun to chase!
 We deal with this type of reactive behavior a bit differently than addressed here but teaching a Leave It can be a good start 🙂

 For dogs who are reacting solely from a lack of impulse control you can skip right to OPERANT CONDITIONING below (or at least jump there rather quickly) however, it certainly doesn’t hurt to treat your dog when you see other dogs/triggers either.
 For fearful dogs however, because we want to change the way your dog FEELS about the trigger, we start the protocol with Counterconditioning and Desensitization then move to Operant Conditioning (DRO’s), Emergency Cues and Additional Techniques.